 Applicants invited to interview at School of Dentistry.

-OHSU's AADSAS application deadline and last preferred DAT exam date.
+OHSU's AADSAS application deadline and last preferred DAT score date.

 Acceptance letters sent to applicants.